 I feel the emotional pain we experience when we are unable to move forward can stop us from being ourselves.
 It can affect everything around us so that we cannot appreciate what is good in our lives.
 Integrative relational therapy is a way of exploring these unresolved life issues and feelings.
 Through the safety of our conversations I can support you to identify the changes you can make to move forward.

 Using an integrative approach, I work with clients in confidential sessions.
 This can be short-term or long-term counselling.
 In our sessions, the relationship between therapist and client is at the centre of the integrative approach.
 My support and empathy encourages you to explore your difficulties and become self-aware of your problems.

 Psychotherapy usually explores deep rooted, long standing or repetitive patterns of thinking, feeling, behaving and relating to others.
 My approach is to look in detail at what the problem is that you are facing and to help you raise awareness of yourself.

 Training, qualifications & experience

-I am a fully Accredited and Registered Psychotherapist with the (UKCP) United Kingdom Council for Psychotherapy with eight years of private practice.
+- I am a fully Accredited and Registered Psychotherapist with the (UKCP) United Kingdom Council for Psychotherapy with over 20 years of private practice.